 Once your baby has settled down, but is still awake, lay them down again.
 This is the “put down” part of this sleep training method.

-This process continues until your baby eventually goes to sleep, and that may take a long time, which means that this is a sleep training method that requires lots of patience.
-It can be a frustrating cycle for parents, and it’s very important that you are calm and quiet when you pick your baby up to comfort them.
+This process continues until your baby eventually goes to sleep, and that may take a long time, which means that this sleep training method requires lots of patience.
+It can be a frustrating cycle for parents, and it’s very important that you are calm and quiet when you pick up your baby to comfort them.

 This sleep training method is intended for babies no younger than about 4 months of age.
-Pick up, put down tends to be most effective around 4 to 8 months of age, but it may also be suitable for some babies who are a little older.
+It tends to be most effective around 4 to 8 months of age, but it may also be suitable for some babies who are a little older.
 Babies’ sleep patterns are often well-established by 6 months, so it may be easier to start this method before that age.